 You are here

-Consolidate Servers with Virtualization (In Progress)
+Consolidate Servers with Virtualization (Ongoing)

 Computer server rooms and data centers take a lot of energy to keep our extensive Information Technology systems running smoothly.
 Luckily, technology advancements now allow us to provide the IT infrastructure needed for campus departments with fewer computer units.
 The sustainability page from AITS includes this description of Server Virtualization: